goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Node 8 LTS now has full support for Async-await.
 This is a new way of dealing with asynchronous code which supersedes callbacks and promises.
 Async-await is non-blocking, and it makes asynchronous code look synchronous.
 The best gift you can give to your code is using async-await which provides a much more compact and familiar code syntax like try-catch

-**Otherwise:** Handling async errors in callback style is probably the fastest way to hell - this style forces to check errors all over, deal with awkward code nesting and make it difficult to reason about the code flow
+**Otherwise:** Handling async errors in callback style is probably the fastest way to hell - this style forces to check errors all over, deal with awkward code nesting and makes it difficult to reason about the code flow

 🔗[**Read more:** Guide to async await 1.0](https://github.com/yortus/asyncawait)

 <br/><br/>

-## ![✔] 3.12 Use Fat (=>) Arrow Functions
+## ![✔] 3.12 Use arrow function expressions (=>)

-**TL;DR:** Though it's recommended to use async-await and avoid function parameters when dealing with older API that accept promises or callbacks - arrow functions make the code structure more compact and keep the lexical context of the root function (i.e. 'this')
+**TL;DR:** Though it's recommended to use async-await and avoid function parameters when dealing with older APIs that accept promises or callbacks - arrow functions make the code structure more compact and keep the lexical context of the root function (i.e. `this`)

 **Otherwise:** Longer code (in ES5 functions) is more prone to bugs and cumbersome to read